cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/binary.md

 ## Overview

 The Binary resource can contain any clinical content such as text, images, and PDFs.
-This resource is currently limited to Continuity of Care Documents (CCD), clinical notes, and diagnostic reports.
+This resource is currently limited to Continuity of Care Documents (CCD), clinical documents, and diagnostic reports.

 It is recommended to request all Binary resources only after obtaining a link to the resource via references from DiagnosticReport or DocumentReference.
 It is not recommended to start a workflow in the Binary resource.

 The consumer must populate the Accept header with either application/json+fhir or the format returned in the attachment.contentType of the referring resource.
 If the Accept header is application/json+fhir, a FHIR Binary resource is returned with the raw data populated in the content.
 Otherwise, the raw data will be returned (not contained within a FHIR resource).
 For more information see [the Binary Documentation](http://hl7.org/fhir/dstu2/binary.html#rest).

+NOTE: To retrieve documents with application/pdf contentType, the client must have installed Cerner’s Clinical Reporting (XR) solution.
+For additional information about Cerner’s Clinical Reporting (XR) solution see [Clinical Reporting (XR) Reference Pages](https://wiki.ucern.com/display/reference/Clinical+Reporting+XR+Reference+Pages).

 The following fields are returned if valued: